 Failure and business success are intertwined.
 Seasoned entrepreneurs know this pivotal truth.
 But most visionary founders don’t and so they may make the false assumption that the game is over before they have even began.
 So how should you handle a screw up or miscalculation with the finesse of Gates, Zuckerberg, Musk or Branson?
-Read these tips to learn more.
+Read Startup success tips to learn more.

 1. Take Action